NeelimaTumpala/project-11/README.md

 # project-11
-To make a calculator in Proteus software
+Arduino program to make a calculator in Proteus software